Kevin Covais: Early life

 Covais was born and raised in Levittown, New York, on Long Island.
-He is the son of John Covais, a retired sheriff, and Patty Covais.
+He is the son of John Covais, a retired Sheriff's Correction Officer, and Patty Covais.
 He is the youngest of three.
 He has two siblings, a sister (Kathleen) and a brother (John).
 Covais was diagnosed with type 1 diabetes at age eleven and receives insulin injections, like his fellow contestant, Elliott Yamin.

 Covais started singing at the age of ten and has taken voice lessons for four years.
 Covais has stated that Brian McKnight and American Idol first season winner Kelly Clarkson are favorite singers of his.
 In the future, he plans to pursue a career in singing, acting or journalism.

 Covais was a junior at Island Trees High School during his Idol run; he graduated at the end of the 2006–07 school year.
 He is a former student of Island Trees Middle School.
 He is a member of the Drama Club and has played the lead in several school plays including Brighton Beach Memoirs, Godspell and Guys and Dolls; he is also a member of the Metropolitan Youth Chorale and the National Honor Society.
 In the 2005–06 school year, he won the lead in the school's musical, Anything Goes but had to leave for American Idol.
 He also won some competitions outside of school, such as Eisenhower Park's Reach for the Stars in 2003.
 He is also a fan of the New York Yankees, the New York Knicks and the New York Jets.